mariomketool/copilot-react-sandbox/.copilot/COPILOT.md

 |-- constants.jsx     // Optional - Add related strings to be reused.
 |-- helpers.jsx       // Optional - Add helper methods specific to this component.
 ```

+## Component styles and CSS

+All styles should be implemented using tailwind classes.